-Figure 18 shows the monitoring of the MWR-ECMWF differences of atmopsheric attenuation (Δ ATM_ATT) using Level2 STC products from the Marine Center.
-Sentinel-3A correction in Ku band is compared to Jason2/AMR.
+Figure 18 shows the monitoring of the MWR-model differences of atmospheric attenuation (Δ ATM_ATT) using Level2 STC products from the Marine Center.
+Sentinel-3A correction in Ku band is compared to Jason2/AMR andJason3/AMR.
 SARAL/AltiKa is not shown here because the altimeter uses the Ka band.
 Figure 18 shows that the several evolutions affected mainly the average value of Δ ATM_ATT: the daily average show steps when the configuration of the IPF is updated, while the standard deviation is stable over the whole period.
-The mean of Δ ATM_ATT for Jason2 is around 0.005dB , a little larger for S-3A: around 0.015dB since mid-January, more stable around 0.01dB since mid-february.
+The mean of Δ ATM_ATT for Jason2 and Jason-3 is around 0.005dB, a little larger for S-3A: around 0.015dB since mid-January, more stable around 0.01dB since July.
 A finer tuning of the retrieval algorithm is expected to correct for this small difference.